Quickstart Guide

 Sunbeam can align your reads to an arbitrary number of contaminant sequences or host genomes and remove reads that map above a given threshold.

 To use this, make a folder containing all the target sequences in FASTA format.
-The filenames should end in “fasta” to be recognized by Sunbeam.
+The filenames should end in .fasta to be recognized by Sunbeam.
 In your sunbeam_config.yml file, edit the host_fp: line in the qc section to point to this folder.

-Running
+Running the Pipeline

 After you’ve finished editing your config file, you’re ready to run Sunbeam: